2nist/CRAFT/USER_GUIDE.md

 - Results update **as you type**
 - Shows **100 most relevant** results
 - **Drag and resize** the search window
+- Press **ESC** to close search

+**Component Details Dialog**:
+- View full component specifications
+- **Copy Data**: Copy component info to clipboard
+- **View Manual**: Smart manual lookup (see below)
+- **Use Component**: Insert into active form

+**Smart Manual System** 🎯:
+1. Click **View Manual** on any component
+2. System checks if manual is already cached
+3. If cached: Opens manual instantly
+4. If not cached:
+   - Automatically searches manufacturer website
+   - Opens browser with search results
+   - Prompts you to confirm if correct manual
+   - Click **Save Reference** to cache for next time
+5. Next time: Opens directly (zero wait!)

+**Supported Manufacturers**:
+- Allen Bradley / Rockwell Automation
+- Siemens
+- Schneider Electric
+- ABB
+- Endress+Hauser
+- Festo
+- Others (via Google search)

+**Manual Benefits**:
+- ✅ No upfront manual collection needed
+- ✅ Builds library organically as you use it
+- ✅ Self-correcting (you validate each manual)
+- ✅ Works immediately with smart search
+- ✅ Future: Will download and store PDFs locally

+For detailed manual system documentation, see `MANUAL_SYSTEM.md`.

 ### Quick Navigation